-Consecutive, below-average rainy season yields for the Gu (from March to May) and Deyr (October to December) seasons have caused severe drought across northern, eastern, and central Ethiopia. ?
-This is leading to high levels of food insecurity, particularly in Afar, in Sitti zone of Somali region, and parts of Amhara, Oromia, and SNNPR.
-Malnutrition has increased significantly. ?
+Consecutive, below-average rainy seasons have caused severe drought across northern, eastern, and central Ethiopia. ?
+This is leading to high levels of food insecurity, particularly in the Somali region.
+Malnutrition is also a key concern in this area. ?
+There are approximately 1.7 million IDPs in Ethiopia.?

 INFORM measures Ethiopia's risk of humanitarian crisis and disaster to be high, at 6.3/10.
 Vulnerability is of particular concern, at 6.6/10. ?

 WASH: 10.5 million people need drinking water as a result of the ongoing drought.